 Diana of Themiscyra represents the best of mankind, and of womanhood.
 Strong, compassionate, fearless, and independent, as Wonder Woman Diana is a pillar of the Justice League and one of the greatest heroes and warriors in the entire DC Universe.

 And though her real world origins are complex, William Moulton Marston and his collaborators Elizabeth Holloway Marston and Olive Byrne created an equally complex character who would grow to become a feminist icon and the character that almost anyone in the world thinks of when you say “female superhero."

-And, over the summer, her solo movie lit up the box office as the biggest female led superhero movie ever, with a sequel currently in production.
+And, last summer, her solo movie lit up the box office as the biggest female-led superhero movie ever, with a sequel currently in production.

 1 of 12

 3 of 12

 5 of 12

 6 of 12